Got Charge? Giving Kids the Power!

 My kids tell me you can get these chargers at Five Below.
 I haven't tried them yet.
 If we lose a lot over the year, I might give them a whirl.
 The multi device cords are CHEAP!
 They sometimes stop working and can break.
 So far, so good though and this has been a LOT less headache than those fancy expensive charging lockers.

-Want to hear what problems we encountered with those?
+Want to hear what problems we encountered with those lockers and what those challengers were?
 Keep reading!

 1. My First Try